+I’m somewhat new to the Instant Pot (and madly in love with it).
 I love the ability to get dinner on the table so quickly, I love how versatile it is and how many other appliances it replaces (you can read more about the Instant Pot here).

 Did you know you can cook the most perfect hard boiled eggs in the Instant Pot at the touch of a button?
 I know, it’s crazy easy.

-Hard boiled eggs is one of those things that should be easy to cook, I emphasize the word should!
+Cooking hard boiled eggs is one of those things that should be easy to cook, I emphasize the word should!
 I mean, it’s a method with two ingredients and one of them is water, how hard can it be?
-But of course somehow it seems one of those easy things that are actually tricky.
-While I’ve long perfected cooking hard boiled eggs on the stove top (thanks to my Mom) and even have baked them in the oven, this method is hands down the easiest way to cook them yet!
+But of course, somehow it seems tricky to get just right.
+If my eggs are a week or two old, I often make Hard Boiled Eggs on the stove.
+If they’re super fresh, they can be hard to peel but the shells literally slide off Instant Pot Eggs.

-It takes literally seconds to prep and the eggs peel perfectly and the shells slip off with one hand.
+By making Instant Pot Hard Boiled Eggs!!
+I’m not even kidding when I say the eggs peel perfectly and the shells slip off with one hand.
 You’re going to place your metal trivet at the bottom of the Instant Pot (or a metal steamer/strainer like this one) and then add as many eggs as you’d like (I do 6 or 8 at a time for the week).
 Next pour 1 cup of cold water… set the cook time and walk away.